 Silica Gel Crystal Cat Litter: The Safer Option

 The additional benefit of crystal litter producing less silica dust is that it's kinder to people with allergies.
-It can also even prevent cats developing asthma, and is certainly easier on the lungs of those animals who already have asthma.
+It can also even prevent cats from developing asthma, and is certainly easier on the lungs of those animals who already have asthma.

-Clay litter or silica cat litter has special chemicals added which cause the clay to clump when it comes into contact with your cat's urine.
-This is supposed to make it easier to scoop, but those chemicals can actually be harmful to your cat.
+Clumping clay litter or silica litter has special chemicals added which cause the clay to clump when it comes into contact with your cat's urine.
+Clay litter is supposed to make it easier to scoop, but those chemicals can actually be harmful to your cat.
 This is because your cat licks their paws after a visit to the litter tray, and the clay dust they lick off can expand in their tummies and intestines.

-Silica gel crystals are also super light, because their made of silica gel.
-This means it's safer for your back and knees too!
+Silica gel crystal litters are also super light because they're made of silica gel, making it safer for your back and knees too!

 Silica Cat Litter: The Greener Option

-Cat litter crystals could be the future of cat litter; cleaner, greener and better for your cat.
-Give us your views in the comments!
+Cat litter crystals could be the future of cat litter; cleaner, greener, and better for your cat.
+Please give us your views in the comments!

 Delivered straight to your front door, every month.
 We’ll even pay your shipping.